Constraint algorithm for singular field theories in the $k$-cosymplectic framework: Conclusions and outlook

 \subsection{Acknowledgments}

 We acknowledge the financial support from the Spanish Ministerio de Econom\'{\i}a y Competitividad project MTM2014--54855--P, the Ministerio de Ciencia, Innovaci\'on y Universidades project PGC2018-098265-B-C33, and the Secretary of University and Research of the Ministry of Business and Knowledge of the Catalan Government project 2017--SGR--932.
+We are indebted to Prof.\ {\it Dieter Van den Bleeken} (Bo\u gazi\c ci University) for having drawn our attention to one error in the examples of sections \ref{afflag} and \ref{2ndex} which has been corrected in the present version.